5 Money Mistakes Military Families Make

 - Not paying off debt with extra money- It can be hard to focus on debt sometimes.
 You gain a little extra money and you want to use it on something fun or exciting.
 Debt is neither of these things.
 But as a Military family, you have the chance to get ahead.
 Anytime your spouse gets extra money you should use it to pay down debt.
 I know we would be in a much better situation these days if we had done that from the start of my husband’s Military career.
 It is a lot better than buying more or thinking you make more than you do.
 Extra money is temporary and you should treat it like it will be gone the next day.

-With another government shutdown possibly coming up, it is important to be focused when it comes to your money.
-Paying down debt and then building up a savings should be very important to Military spouse.
+Paying down debt and then building up a savings should be very important to Military spouses.
 You never know when your spouse will have to transition out of the Military or when things will change.
-By planning head and being smart you can save a lot of future heartache.